 Prevention through education is one of our key goals.
 We work to empower individuals, groups and units with the tools to address human rights concerns.
 Education and awareness helps to ensure that our work is preventative rather than reactive and promotes a campus community that values the integrity and human rights of all our members.

-Contact us if you want to learn more about human rights issues, the law and the rights and responsibilities of all Ryerson community members.
+Contact us if you want to request education/training sessions for your team to learn more about human rights issues, the law and the rights and responsibilities of all Ryerson community members.
 We can provide:

 - Educational sessions and seminars (customizable to the needs of your specific team, department or unit).